United States

 After a stroll through the cobblestone streets of Fell’s Point, get to know some of Baltimore’s smaller historic attractions.
 Sports fans may want to see the Babe Ruth Birthplace Museum, while literature buffs might be drawn toward the Edgar Allan Poe House and Museum.

-Entry to the Baltimore Museum of Art is free.
-Stop in to see a collection of 95,000 pieces of art, including the world’s largest holding of works by Henri Matisse.
+Stop in at the Baltimore Museum of Art — where the entry is free — to see a collection of more than 95,000 pieces of art, including the world’s largest holding of works by Henri Matisse.
+Celebrate the work of self-taught artists with a visit to the American Visionary Art Museum, where the permanent “Bling Universe” exhibit is sure to catch your eye.

-To sip a cocktail in a historic environment, check out the Owl Bar inside the Belvedere, a hotel that dates back to 1903, and then get a taste of Maryland with a crab pot at Woodberry Kitchen.
+To sip a cocktail in a historic environment, check out the Owl Bar inside a building that dates back to 1903, and then get a taste of Maryland with a crab pot at Woodberry Kitchen.

 Washington, D.C.